MEGAN: Multi-Explanation Graph Attention Network: Introduction

 \section{Introduction}

-Explainable AI (XAI) methods aim to provide explanations complementing a model's predictions to make it's complex inner workings more transparent to humans with the intention to improve trust and reliability, provide tools for model analysis, and comply with anti-discrimination laws \citep{doshi-velez_towards_2017}.
-Many explainability methods have already been proposed for graph neural networks (GNNs), as \cite{yuan_explainability_2022} demonstrate in their literature survey.
-However, the majority of work is focused on post-hoc XAI methods that aim to provide explanations for already existing models through external analysis procedures.
-In contrast to that, we demonstrate significant advantages of methods which \cite{jimenez-luna_drug_2020} call \textit{self-explaining} methods.
-This class of models directly generates explanations alongside each prediction.
-One inherent advantage of many self-explaining models is their capability for explanation-supervised training.
-In explanation supervision the explanations are trained alongside the main prediction task to match known explanation ground truth or human-generated explanations, improving explanation quality in the process.
-Recently, impressive successes of explanation-supervision have been reported in the domains of image processing \citep{linsley_learning_2019, qiao_exploring_2018, boyd_cyborg_2022} and natural language processing \citep{fernandes_learning_2022, pruthi_learning_2020, stacey_supervising_2022}.
-In the graph domain, explanation supervision is very sparsely explored yet \citep{gao_gnes_2021, magister_encoding_2022}.
-Inspired by the explanation-supervision successes demonstrated in other domains, especially by attention-based models, we propose our novel, self-explaining \textit{multi-explanation graph attention network} (MEGAN) to enable effective explanation-supervised training for graph regression and classification problems.
+Explainable AI (XAI) methods aim to provide explanations complementing a model's predictions to make it's complex inner workings more transparent to humans with the intention to improve trust and reliability, provide tools for model analysis, and comply with anti-discrimination laws \cite{doshi-velez_towards_2017}.
+The majority of existing work on graph explainability focuses on post-hoc methods, which can be used to generate explanations for already trained models, which have been proven to perform well.
+While post-hoc methods are an important area of development to add explainability to time-tested models, we want to emphasize the potential of \textit{self-explaining} methods.
+In their literature review, Jiminez-Luna \etal \cite{jimenez-luna_drug_2020} describe these methods as being explainable by design.
+One example of this class are the simpler, traditional machine learning approaches that are naturally interpretable, such as decision tree methods \cite{friederich_scientific_2021}.
+However, we want to focus on self-explaining graph neural networks, which produce the attributional explanations for the nodes and edges of the input graph directly alongside each prediction.
+We emphasize this class of methods specifically due to their capability for explanation-supervised training.
+During explanation-supervised training, a model is additionally trained to produce explanations that are similar to a given set of reference explanations.
+Recently, there has been promising progress on the topic of explanation supervision in the domains of image processing \cite{linsley_learning_2019,qiao_exploring_2018,boyd_cyborg_2022} and natural language processing \cite{fernandes_learning_2022,pruthi_learning_2020,stacey_supervising_2022}.
+Previous work is able to improve model interpretability by training models to generate more human-like explanations and even improve main prediction performance by training models on human-generated image saliency maps.
+In the graph domain, however, there has been little work on explanation supervision \cite{gao_gnes_2021,magister_encoding_2022} yet.
+Inspired by the successes recently demonstrated in other domains, we propose the self-explaining \textit{multi-explanation graph attention network} (MEGAN) architecture.
+In this work, we demonstrate that our model shows significantly improved capability to learn explanations during explanation-supervised training, outperforming the baseline method \cite{gao_gnes_2021} from the literature.\\